 Pam entered the program just over a year ago, working closely with her Transitional Housing worker Cheryl.
 “It all happened so fast!
-Cheryl told me she had a place for me in Beamsville and I was like, yeah I guess I can see it,” clearly nervous of living in small town after being in St. Catharines for the three years prior.
+Cheryl told me she had a place for me in Beamsville and I was like, yeah I guess I can see it,” clearly nervous that she’d never find a place.

 Living in survival mode, you’re always worried about what’s going to happen next, what other shoe will drop.